HicResearch/TREEHOOSE/doc/operations/secure_egress_app/ConfigurationGuide.md

 - [ ] Select [*Topics*](https://eu-west-2.console.aws.amazon.com/sns/v3/home?region=eu-west-2#/topics)

 Select topic *Information-Governance-Notifications*:
 - [ ] For each user of type Information Governance Lead created in Part 2, use button *Create subscription* and select *Protocol*: Email.
 In *Endpoint* provide the user's email address.
 Submit and the user will receive an email to confirm the subscription

 Select topic *ResearchIT-Notifications*:
 - [ ] For each user of type Research IT Admin created in Part 2, use button *Create subscription* and select *Protocol*: Email.
 In *Endpoint* provide the user's email address.
 Submit and the user will receive an email to confirm the subscription

 ## Step 2.
 Setup Access for Information Governance Leads

 **Time to configure**: Approximately 15 minutes

 Before proceeding with the steps below, please be aware of the following limitations in SWB:
 - The *Admin* permissions for a registered data study should always have at least one SWB user (of type Information Governance Lead) listed
 - Do not add the same SWB user under both *Admin* and *Read Only* permissions for a registered data study as it leads to permission errors when viewing the study
 - Once an external S3 bucket is registered as data study, it cannot be updated nor deleted.
-Please view the troubleshooting guide (`TO DO`) for instructions on handling this situation
+Please view the [troubleshooting guide](../../troubleshooting/TroubleshootingRunbook.md) for instructions on how to handle this situation

 Follow the instructions below to provide SWB users of type Information Governance Lead with access to view the egress requests made by researchers in SWB.

 In SWB:
 - [ ] Log in to SWB using an admin account